thinkshout/thinkshout/_case_studies/humane-society.md

 cs-sections:
   - section-title: "Our audience research included comprehensive interviews and surveys of thousands of stakeholders — internal and external, current and lapsed."
     section-description: |
       From this research, we uncovered a common desire across audiences to be invited into the larger story of the Humane Society of the United States (HSUS).
 People wanted a richer understanding of their daily work and its impact, but they weren’t finding the stories they wanted; they were buried amid outdated or unrelated content.
 To address this, we capitalized on the organization’s decision to emphasize their “big fights.”
-We outlined a strategy that brought every site visit within a single click of action, so that no matter whether a visitor came from search, email, or banner ad, they would have an immediate way to understand the work of HSUS, and join the fight to end animal cruelty.
+We outlined a strategy that brought every site visit within a single click of action, so that no matter whether a visitor came from search, email, or banner ad, they would have an immediate way to understand the work of HSUS and join the fight to end animal cruelty.

   - section-image: "/assets/images/case-studies/HSUS-Large-3.jpg"